Garden Planner Frequently Asked Questions

 Q. How much does a subscription to the Garden Planner cost?

 A. Your first 7 days are free and a subscription does not automatically start.
-After that it costs $29.00 for a one-year subscription to the Garden Planner or $45.00 for two years.
-School accounts are available for teachers who wish to use the Garden Planner with their students at a cost of $45.00 for up to five classes per year.
-Please use our Contact Form for further details about school accounts.
+After that it costs $40.00 for a one-year subscription to the Garden Planner or $70.00 for two years.
+Substantial discounts are available to garden designers and companies who purchase more than 10 subscriptions.

 Q. If I subscribe before my 7-day trial ends, will I lose my remaining free days?